 Because of the pride of their leader, the Assyrian soldiers were to get a disease that would take away their ability to fight.
 The king may have trained up the armies but he will be reminded that God is in control.
 This is a good reminder for us in that we cannot get caught up in pride over things that we have done but instead we must always give God the credit for being the power in us to do anything.

-In that day the remnant of Israel, the survivors of the house of Jacob, will no longer rely on him who struck them down but will truly rely on the Lord, the Holy One of Israel.
-A remnant will return, a remnant of Jacob will return to the Mighty God.
-Though your people, O Israel, be like the sand by the sea, only a remnant will return.
-Destruction has been decreed, overwhelming and righteous.
+On that day the remnant of Isra'el, those of the house of Ya'akov who escaped, will no longer rely on the man who struck them down, but will truly rely on ADONAI, the Holy One of Isra'el.
+A remnant will return, the remnant of Ya'akov, to the mighty God.
+For, although your people, Isra'el, are like the sand of the sea, only a remnant of them will return.
+Destruction is decreed, overflowing with justice.

 After the remnant has repented, then God will turn to judging those that are not His people.
 In this judgment, everyone will see that it is God who is in control.
 The destruction must occur so that a strong foundation can be laid for rebuilding.

-In that day their burden will be lifted from your shoulders, their yoke from your neck; the yoke will be broken because you have grown so fat.
+On that day his burden will fall from your shoulders and his yoke from your neck; the yoke will be destroyed by your prosperity.

-At this point in time, Lebanon was known for its great forests of cedar trees.
+At this point in time, Lebanon was known for its great forests of cedar trees and a picture of earthly glory.
 Isaiah tells them that judgment is coming and that even the great trees will be cut down.

 Read about what we do with the data we gather and the rules you agree to by using this website in our privacy policy.